docutils/docutils/docutils/test/data/help/docutils.rst

                         Maximal number of characters in an input line.
                         (default 10 000)
---legacy-ids            Keep IDs backwards compatible. (default) --lazy-ids              Generate IDs for implicit targets only if required.
+--legacy-ids            Keep IDs backwards compatible. (default) --lazy-ids              Generate IDs for implicit targets only if required; no
+                        IDs for external and indirect targets.
 --validate              Validate the document tree after parsing.
 --no-validation         Do not validate the document tree. (default)